thunderz99/java-cosmos/README.md

 ```

 We do not support rawSql in mongodb, so we introduce a $ELEM_MATCH filter to achieve this.
+We can use $ELEM_MATCH for cosmosdb / mongodb / postgresql in a consistent usage.

 ```
 // the mongosh is: